Magic number (physics): Derivation

-states at energy level $E_n$.
-To account for the two possible spins, we will need to multiply this by $2$.
-This gives us $2, 6, 12, 30$ for $n = 0, 1, 2, 3$.
-The number of states up to a certain $n$ will give us the number of nucleons needed to fill up to the $n$th shell.
-Thus, we predict that $2, 8, 20, 50$ are magic numbers.
-This only misses the magic number $28$ (which occurs due to effects like spin-orbit coupling), along with the numbers past $50$, but still provides evidence that the shell model accurately describes the nucleus.
+states at energy level E_{n}.
+To account for the two possible spins, we will need to multiply this by 2.
+This gives us 2, 6, 12, 20 for n = 0, 1, 2, 3.
+The number of states up to a certain n will give us the number of nucleons needed to fill up to the nth shell, and magic numbers occur when every shell is full, so we need to take the cumulative sum.
+Thus, we predict that 2, 8 (2 + 6), 20 (2 + 6 + 12), and 40 (2 + 6 + 12 + 20) are magic numbers.
+This not only misses the magic number 28 (which occurs due to effects like spin-orbit coupling), it predicts 40 is a magic number, which it is not, even though 40 is when the next shell would be filled.
+The correct formula for predicted magic numbers fundamentally relies on spin-orbit coupling.

 The atomic analog to nuclear magic numbers are those numbers of electrons leading to discontinuities in the ionization energy.
 These occur for the noble gases helium, neon, argon, krypton, xenon, radon and oganesson.
-Hence, the "atomic magic numbers" are 2, 10, 18, 36, 54, 86 and 118.
+Hence, the "atomic magic numbers" are 2, 10, 18, 36, 54, 86, and 118.
 As with the nuclear magic numbers, these are expected to be changed in the superheavy region due to spin/orbit-coupling effects affecting subshell energy levels.
 Hence copernicium (112) and flerovium (114) are expected to be more inert than oganesson (118), and the next noble gas after these is expected to occur at element 172 rather than 168 (which would continue the pattern).

 In 2010, an alternative explanation of magic numbers was given in terms of symmetry considerations.
 Based on the fractional extension of the standard rotation group, the ground state properties (including the magic numbers) for metallic clusters and nuclei were simultaneously determined analytically.
 A specific potential term is not necessary in this model.